BradleyCodeU/bradleycodeu.github.io/_aicc/u03arrayMethods/maskPhotoBooth/instructions.md

     - Download this image if you want to draw your own mask.
     - ![Mask template](../maskTemplate.png)

 1. Declare an array that you will use to store your images.

+Use the async keyword with the setup function [https://beta.p5js.org/reference/p5/async_await/](https://beta.p5js.org/reference/p5/async_await/)

-Inside of the preload() function, use loadImage() to add the images to the array. [https://p5js.org/reference/p5/loadImage/](https://p5js.org/reference/p5/loadImage/)
+Inside of the setup() function, use loadImage to add the images to the array.
+Use the keyword await when you call the loadImage() function  [https://p5js.org/reference/p5/loadImage/](https://p5js.org/reference/p5/loadImage/)

 1. Use the keyPressed() function to change the currentMask or change the background image. [https://p5js.org/reference/p5/keyPressed/](https://p5js.org/reference/p5/keyPressed/)
     - Possibilites...